 Although the advisor's experiences worked for them, the children and babies in question are clearly very sensitive.
 In fact, some of them might have allergic problems.
-That is why when you decide to have your child pierced; you should discuss or think about each problem you could face with.
+That is why, when you decide to have your child pierced, you should discuss or think about each problem you could be faced with.

 There are specific piercing products recommend.
 The use of piercing guns, such as those usually used at Beadazzled, is entirely antiquated, even condemned by the piercing community.
-The gun causes a different type of wound than piercing needles do, and the piercing can take much longer to heal.
+A piercing gun causes a different type of wound than piercing needles do, and the piercing can take much longer to heal.

 However, maybe the best option is to wait.
 There are many reasons for that, and one of them is tetanus.
-Even though the disease is not very common thanks to immunizations, the tetanus bacteria is everywhere.
-That bacteria usually enters the body through puncture wounds.
+Even though the disease is not very common thanks to immunizations, tetanus bacteria are everywhere.
+These bacteria usually enter the body through puncture wounds.
 Most medical professionals prefer that a baby has at least one, preferably two tetanus shots her before her big piercing day.
-Two would put the event at 3-5 months old for most kids, and also babies are better at handling the more common minor skin infections they might get once they are more than three months old.
+Some would put the event at 3-5 months old for most kids, and also babies are better at handling the more common minor skin infections they might get once they are more than three months old.

 Women, children and even men have worn earrings dating back to ancient times and ear piercing used to be considered a rite of passage into adulthood.
 However, we now see young children and even babies with pierced ears.
 Even if it is quite common to see infants with earrings, there are some health issues parents should consider before proceeding with the piercing of their baby’s ears.

-The primary concerns are infections your child could catch.
+The primary concern is the possibility of infection.
 A renowned expert who follows aseptic procedures should perform the piercing.
-The Piercer should wear gloves, sterilize equipment, and use alcohol or another antiseptic on the skin.
+The piercer should wear gloves, use sterilize equipment, and use alcohol or another antiseptic on the skin.

 Other complications that can arise from ear piercings are: